lsbardel/python-stdnet/docs/source/examples/related.rst

 Related Models
 ============================

-There are two :class:`Fields` which represents relationaships between :class:`StdModel`.
+There are two :class:`Fields` which represents relationships between :class:`StdModel`.